tzcorda/tzcorda.github.io/content/research/_index.md

 share: false
 ---
 ### Current research projects
-#### Authoritarianism and external actors in Africa
+#### Authoritarianism in Africa
-​As part of my post-doc project on the external dimension of authoritarian resilience in Africa, my research encompasses the investigation of how extra-regional actors/factors influence the domestic politics and policies of autocratic regimes, the analysis of resistance phenomena to different autocratization processes in Africa (primarily coups and term limits violations), as well as the legitimation strategies deployed by autocratizing or already-authoritarian leaders to consolidate and justify their hold on power.
+Post-doc project (Assegno Tipo A) on authoritarian resilience and resurgence in Africa, with a focus on their external dimension.
+More in detail, this research encompasses the investigation of how extra-regional actors/factors influence the domestic politics and policies of autocratic regimes, the analysis of resistance phenomena to different autocratization processes in Africa (primarily coups and term limits violations), as well as the legitimation strategies deployed by autocratizing or already-authoritarian leaders to consolidate and justify their hold on power.
 The latter also includes a focus on the legitimation _rhetoric_ which these leaders, regardless of the specific strategy they rely on to remain in power, deploy to try to justify their rule or some specific democratic norm violations.

 #### Sanctions, primarily in Africa and by its regional organizations
-In my PhD research I examined international sanctions and the domestic institutional constraints shaping sanctions effectiveness.
-Focusing on the African continent, I am now developing a new dataset (and related research) on sanctions in Africa, which includes measures imposed both by regional and extra-regional actors.
-Under this project, I am also going back to the original black-knights sanctions literature to reassess the effects of third parties' sanction-busting activities in Africa.
+Research on sanctions in Africa, which includes measures imposed both by regional and extra-regional actors.
+This research also entails going back to the original black-knights sanctions literature to reassess the effects of third parties' sanction-busting activities in Africa.

 ### Previous projects